dougiewebb/reading-notes-1/README.md

 4. Some elements that most websites include are **( Links, Logos, Blog, Form, Header and Menu)**

-5. Metadata helps influence search engine optimization by helping the serarch engines better understand what topic to search for on your webpages and content.
+5. Metadata helps influence search engine optimization by helping the search engines better understand what topic to search for on your webpages and content.
 It is written in a language that helps the search engine.

-6. The Meta tag, just tells the browswer how to make a browser work on a mobile device.
-Moblie friendly.
+6. The Meta tag, just tells the browser how to make a browser work on a mobile device.
+Mobile friendly.

 **How to start to design a Website**

-1. Planning would be the first step, what is your webstite about?
+1. Planning would be the first step, what is your website about?
 What info are your presenting and what does it look like?

 2. What exactly Do I want to accomplish would be the most important thing to ask yourself before designing a website?

 **Semantics**

 1. H1 element in HTML gives the text a wrap around role of the top level heading.
 This defines the most important heading.
 Span is used for styling purposes.
-Used to mark up a part of text or docuument.
+Used to mark up a part of text or document.

-2. The benefit of usuing semantic tags in HTML are as follows:  The help surch engines and devices with the importance and context of web pages, easier accessiblity and offers an overall better experience.
+2. The benefit of using semantic tags in HTML are as follows:  The help such engines and devices with the importance and context of web pages, easier accessibility and offers an overall better experience.

 **What is JavaScript**

 1. Two things that require JavaScript in browswer are playing audio and video on a web page.
 Also zooming in or out on a webpage.

-2. Adding JS into a HTML doc can be acheived by adding the dedicated HTML tag that wraps around the JS code.
+2. Adding JS into a HTML doc can be achieved by adding the dedicated HTML tag that wraps around the JS code.

 **Things I want to know more about**